-Inserting The Compact Disc (Single CD Player)
+Inserting Compact Disc(s)

 Gently insert one CD into the CD player with the CD label facing up.
-The CD will automatically be pulled into the CD Player and the CD icon will illuminate on the radio display.
+The CD will automatically be pulled into the CD player and the CD icon will illuminate on the radio display.
+If a CD does not go into the slot more than an inch, a disc may already be loaded and must be ejected before a new disc can be loaded.

-If the volume control is ON, the unit will switch to CD mode and begin to play.
-The display will show the track number and play time in minutes and seconds.
-Play will begin at the start of track one.
+If you insert a disc with the ignition ON and the radio ON, the unit will switch from radio to CD mode and begin to play when you insert the disc.
+The display will show the disc number, the track number, and index time in minutes and seconds.
+Play will begin at the start of track 1.